How to Easily Cut Crown Molding {This Jig Saves So Much Time}

 Even though I've cut crown numerous times, it was usually frustrating and time consuming to get just right.

-I'm shocked at how well it works and how easy it is to use.
-And I'm KICKING myself for not getting one sooner!
-This probably knocked off half the time of what I would normally spend installing crown molding.
+I'm KICKING myself for not getting one sooner!
+This knocks off half the time of what I would normally spend installing crown molding.

 Total game changer.
 Now I'm eyeing all the rooms that could use this trim!